Date: 1879? - 1894

 Arrested: Boston, November 17, 1894

 Dr. Henry Howard Holmes was born Herman Webster Mudgett on May 16, 1861 in Galmanton, New Hampshire.
-He graduated from the University of Michigan Medical school in 1884.
-While as student there he began to practice his true calling, con artist, stealing cadavers from the university and using the bodies to collect on fraudulent insurance policies.
-Following graduation he took the name H. H. Holmes and moved to Chicago, ostensibly to practice pharmacy, but continuing a lucrative career in fraud.
+While a student at the University of Michigan Medical school, he began to hone his skills as a con artist, stealing cadavers from the university and using the bodies to collect on fraudulent insurance policies.
+Following his graduation in 1884, he took the name Henry Howard Holmes and moved to Chicago, ostensibly to practice pharmacy, but continuing a lucrative career in fraud.

 Holmes took a job at the drugstore of Dr. E. S. Holton on the corner of Wallace and 63rd Street in Englewood, IL, south of Chicago.
 Holton was dying of cancer and Holmes convinced Holton's wife to sell him the store, assuring her she could continue living upstairs after the doctor died.
-After Dr. Holton died Holmes murdered Mrs. Holton, disposed of her body, and told her friends and relative she had moved to California.
+She did not live there very long; after Dr. Holton died Holmes murdered Mrs. Holton, disposed of her body, and told her friends and relative she had moved to California.

-Though Holmes collected the insurance money, police had been alerted to the plot and Philadelphia detective Frank Geyer began following his trail.
+Though Holmes collected the insurance money, police had been alerted to the plot and Philadelphia detective Frank Geyer began following Holmes in his travels across America.
 Geyer arrested Holmes in Boston on November 17, 1894 and took him back to the Philadelphia to stand trial.
 In the course of his investigation, Geyer had uncovered the remains of three of Pitezel's children.

 Trial: Philadelphia, October 28, 1895